temporalio/documentation/docs/cloud/how-to-manage-saml-with-temporal-cloud.md

    - In the **SAML Certificates** section of the **SAML-based Sign-on** page, select the download link for **Certificate (Base64)**.
    - In the **Set up _APPLICATION_NAME_** section of the **SAML-based Sign-on** page, copy the value of **Login URL**.

-To finish setting up Azure AD as your SAML IdP, see [How to finish your SAML configuration](#how-to-finish-your-saml-configuration).
+To finish setting up Azure AD as your SAML IdP, see [Finish your SAML configuration](#finish-your-saml-configuration).

-## Azure AD
+## Configure SAML with Okta

 To use Okta as your SAML IdP, configure a new Okta application integration.